BUSM 7093 The Business Environment

-Coordinator Maria Varua Opens in new window
+Coordinator Maria Estela Varua Opens in new window

-Description This unit introduces students to different aspects of the business environment so they develop a general understanding of a wide range of topics within the field of commerce.
+Description This subject introduces students to different aspects of the business environment so they develop a general understanding of a wide range of topics within the field of commerce.
 Management, marketing, legal and economic perspectives are explored as components of business structures taking into account the interactions between political, social, and fiscal enviroments.
-It is recommended that students undertake this unit in their first quarter of study.
+It is recommended that students undertake this subject in their first quarter of study.

 Student Contribution Band HECS Band 4 10cp

 Level Postgraduate Coursework Level 7 subject

 Incompatible Subjects LGYA 4461 - Operations Management ECON 7001 - Economics (PG) BUSM 7010 - Business Operations Management BUSM 7044 - Information for Business LGYA 8762 - International Business Environment

 Students must be enrolled in 5502 Graduate Certificate in Business Administration, 2755 Master of Business Administration, 2757 Graduate Certificate in Business Administration, 2762 Executive Master of Business Administration.

 On successful completion of this subject, students should be able to: